-In their 2nd year of studies, MUI students are required to complete a full-year Capstone Course whereby students will be assigned to work in groups of 2-3 students, under the supervision of the MUI capstone project faculty instructors, Ian Bromley and Professor Shauna Brail.
-Student teams will be assigned to projects in September and will work on their project until the end of March on a project with the sponsor acting as a non-paying “client”.
+In Year two year of the program, MUI students are required to complete a full-year Capstone Course where they will be assigned to work in groups of 2-3 students, under the supervision of the MUI Capstone Course Instructor.
+Student teams will be assigned to projects in September and will work on their project until the end of March.

 MUI faculty and staff will work with potential sponsor organizations to identify and scope appropriate capstone project opportunities that fit with the needs and interests of the sponsor organization, the time frames of the program (September to March/April), and the interests and capabilities of the students.